Quakes rattle NZ's tremor-plagued Christchurch

 Christchurch police said there were no reports of casualties or widespread damage, although one person had been reported hurt at a shopping mall and taken to hospital.

-An initial 5.8 magnitude earthquake was centered 20 km (12 miles) northeast of the city at a very shallow depth of 8 km (5 miles), according to New Zealand's civil defense.
+An initial 5.8 magnitude earthquake was centred 20 km northeast of the city at a very shallow depth of 8 km, according to New Zealand's civil defence.
 It was followed by a series of strong aftershocks, one of a 5.3 magnitude but no tsunami warning was issued.

 The tremors struck as shoppers thronged malls in the lead-up to Christmas and prompted many residents to flee the city, clogging roads.